 Q4.
 My organization is looking at enabling HR with technology.
 How much of retooling / re-skilling will my HR team have to go through?

 The first & biggest change needed to adopt technology is of mindset.
 As with all changes, this too will need a good change management team in place that would seamlessly help move the processes from a manual to an automated process.
 Companies will need to designate interdisciplinary teams (however small) to help with the change.
 These teams need to be empathetic to ensure all employees are taken into confidence and the benefits of the technology are clearly explained.
 Upskilling will almost be a mandate for pretty much every HR resource but if one opts for an intuitive tech solution, this shouldn’t be difficult or time-consuming.
 The trick is in choosing solutions that are built keeping the employee at the center of it rather than tech alone.
 So, while it is inherently trendy to see solutions that market themselves as AI/ML/cutting edge tech-enabled, the selection of the solution should take the ease of transition and customization as an important consideration.

 The amount of reskilling needed is purely a function of the type of solution used, the hand-holding provided by the service provider, and the gap that is intended to be covered.

 Q5.
 What are the key short-term pushbacks that we can expect while getting on the automation bandwagon?

-The second is the clamour of stakeholders to see the RoI at the earliest.
+The second is the clamor of stakeholders to see the RoI at the earliest.
 This is a fair ask but can become an unnecessary pressure for implementers if early successes aren’t forthcoming.
 The smart thing here would be to choose parts/processes in HR that can show impact quickly and visibly.
-Eg: Resume parsing, interview scheduling, leave management can be areas that allow a quick display of cost saving and time reduction.
+Eg: Resume parsing, interview scheduling, leave management can be areas that allow a quick display of cost-saving and time reduction.

 Q6.
-When would we start seeing results of this technology refresh?
+When would we start seeing the results of this technology refresh?